- What's diarrhea, and how can I tell my baby has diarrhea?

-Arrow root is an old fashioned remedy for diarrhea and believed to reduce diarrhea.
-Make the porridge with arrow root powder as similar to rice porridge.
-Will post the recipe soon.
+Arrowroot is an old-fashioned remedy for diarrhea and is believed to reduce diarrhea.
+Make the porridge with arrowroot powder similar to rice porridge.
+I will post the recipe soon.

 Foods to avoid during diarrhea:

-- Dairy Products except curd and butter milk
+- Dairy Products except for curd and buttermilk

 - Sweetened drinks or carbonated drinks like soda

 - All fruit juices